vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/Before the HOL - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 1: Deploy the source environment

-1. Browse to the Azure Portal at <https://portal.azure.com>
+1. Browse to the Azure Portal at <https://portal.azure.com> and provision a Windows Server 2016 with SQL 2016 SP2 developer VM with following settings.

 2. Click **+Create a resource,** and type **SQL Server 2016** in the search box.
 Choose the latest service pack version of **Free License: SQL Server 2016 SP2 Developer on Windows Server 2016** from the search results. ![](images/Setup/image3.png)